 Campus emergencies may take many forms: environmental, manufactured, or natural, to name a few.
-In the case of any campus emergency, the University will inform the community by a variety of methods.
-The primary methods are email and text alerts through the CCU (Coastal Carolina University) Alert system to all subscribed members.
+In any campus emergency, the University will inform the community by various methods.
+The primary methods are email and text alerts through the CCU Alert system to all subscribed members.
 The CCU Alert system will notify members with a short message or messages advising the nature of the emergency and the proper actions for University community members to take.
 Other information will be made available through indoor and outdoor notification systems, email, door-to-door notifications, phone trees, and the University webpage.